ahadnawaz585/Pilgrimage-Companion-ULT/README.md

 ## Installation

-To install and run the Pilgrimage Companion app, follow these steps:
+To install and run the Pilgrimage Companion ULT app, follow these steps:

 1. **Clone the Repository**:
    ```sh